The Derby Ram: Possible origins and related traditions

-According to A.L.
-Lloyd, the ram (known as "Old Tup") may be "a distinct relative of the Greek god Pan" or a representation of "the Devil himself".
+A.L.
+Lloyd conjectured that the ram (also known as "Old Tup") may be "a distinct relative of the Greek god Pan" or a representation of "the Devil himself".

-The tradition could have originated as the Anglo Saxon pagan midwinter ram-ritual (most prevalent in the North Midlands and South Yorkshire), which involved a singing and dancing procession of men accompanying a figure dressed as a sacred animal (often a goat or a ram) which represented a life-giving, seed-proliferating god.
+The tradition may have originated as an Anglo Saxon pagan midwinter ram-ritual (most prevalent in the North Midlands and South Yorkshire), which involved a singing and dancing procession of men accompanying a figure dressed as a sacred animal (often a goat or a ram) which it is sometimes said represented a life-giving, seed-proliferating god.
 This tradition may have survived as the Abbots Bromley Horn Dance.

-As the Christianisation of England took place, the religious aspect faded but the celebrations remained, as the procession became a means of raising beer-money.
+As the Christianisation of England took place, any presumed religious aspect would have faded but the celebrations could have remained; the procession became a means of raising beer-money.
 A.L.
 Lloyd stated that the song was sung by village youths who travelled house-to-house at midwinter (as with many other traditions such as wassailing and souling), one of whom was "dressed in sheepskin to represent the old Tup".
-At this point, Tup still "had the power to confer or withhold good luck for the coming year" and was linked to fertility.
+At this point, Tup still "had the power to confer or withhold good luck for the coming year" and, says Lloyd, was linked to fertility.

-In the Middle Ages, mummers performed plays which involved far-fetched tales and men dressed as animals, which probably included the Derby ram.
+In the Middle Ages, mummers performed plays which involved far-fetched tales and men dressed as animals, which conceivably included the Derby ram.
 In parts of Derbyshire, plays involving the song are still performed as part of the "Old Tup" hoodening tradition.

 Early written accounts

-In 1739, the vicar of St. Alkmund's Church, Derby, wrote at the end of a letter to his son, "And thus I conclude this long story; almost as long a tale as that of the Derby Ram", which suggests that the song was widely known at least in Derby by the early eighteenth century.
+In 1739, the vicar of St. Alkmund's Church, Derby, wrote at the end of a letter to his son, "And thus I conclude this long story; almost as long a tale as that of the Derby Ram", which indicates that folklore about a Derby ram, though not necessarily the song, was known at least in Derby in the early eighteenth century.

-Llewellyn Jewitt wrote about the song in his The Ballads and Songs of Derbyshire (1867), asserting that song had been alluded to for at least a century before that.
+Llewellyn Jewitt wrote about the song in his The Ballads and Songs of Derbyshire (1867), asserting that song had been alluded to for at least a century.

-By some accounts, US President George Washington once sang "The Derby Ram" to the twin sons of Oliver Ellsworth, William Wolcott Ellsworth and Henry Leavitt Ellsworth (b.
+By one account, US President George Washington once sang "The Derby Ram" to the twin sons of Oliver Ellsworth, William Wolcott Ellsworth and Henry Leavitt Ellsworth (b.
 1791), while staying at the Reeves – Wright mansion home in 1796 during one of his visits to Hartford, Connecticut.